 So, orange fur is created by the presence of phaeomelanin.

 Tabby is not a breed.
-It's simply a fur pattern that appears across a wide range of colors, including orange, and it's found in many breeds, including Persians and British Shorthairs to name a couple.
+It's simply a fur pattern that appears across a wide range of colors, including orange, and it's found in many breeds, including Persian cats and British Shorthairs to name a few.

 Tabbies generally have some degree of marking on their heads that resembles the letter M. This is more prominent in some cats than others.
-Orange tabbies, like tabbies of other colors, come in a variety of patterns.
+Orange tabbies, like tabby cats of other colors, come in a variety of patterns.
 Berkeley.edu describes four distinct tabby patterns.

 With this pattern, the cat's fur: